qmagico/gae-migrations/README.md

 gae-migrations
 ==============

-This is a "[south like](http://south.readthedocs.org/en/latest)" framemework to run data migrations on Google App Engine platform.
+This is a "[south like](http://south.readthedocs.org/en/latest)" framework to run data migrations on Google App Engine platform.

 ## How to use